emailjs/emailjs-imap-client/README.md

       * **xoauth2** is the OAuth2 access token to be used instead of password
     * **id** (optional) is the identification object for [RFC2971](http://tools.ietf.org/html/rfc2971#section-3.3) (ex. `{name: 'myclient', version: '1'}`)
     * **useSecureTransport** (optional) enables TLS
-    * **ignoreTLS** – if set to true, do not call STARTTLS before authentication even if the host advertises support for it
+    * **ignoreTLS** – if set to true, *never uses STARTTLS before authentication* even if the host advertises support for it
-    * **requireTLS** – if set to true, always use STARTTLS before authentication even if the host does not advertise it.
+    * **requireTLS** – if set to true, *always uses STARTTLS before authentication* even if the host does not advertise it.
 If STARTTLS fails, do not try to authenticate the user
     * **enableCompression** - if set to true then use IMAP COMPRESS extension (rfc4978) if the server supports it (Gmail does).
 All data sent and received in this case is compressed with *deflate*
-    * **ca** (optional) (only in conjunction with the [TCPSocket shim](https://github.com/emailjs/emailjs-tcp-socket)) if you use TLS with forge, pin a PEM-encoded certificate as a string.
-Please refer to the [tcp-socket documentation](https://github.com/emailjs/emailjs-tcp-socket) for more information!
-    * **tlsWorkerPath** (optional) (only in conjunction with the [TCPSocket shim](https://github.com/emailjs/emailjs-tcp-socket)) if you use TLS with forge, this path indicates where the file for the TLS Web Worker is located.
-Please refer to the [tcp-socket documentation](https://github.com/emailjs/emailjs-tcp-socket) for more information!
-    * **compressionWorkerPath** (optional) offloads de-/compression computation to a web worker, this is the path to the browserified emailjs-imap-client-compressor-worker.js

 Default STARTTLS support is opportunistic – if the server advertises STARTTLS capability, the client tries to use it.
 If STARTTLS is not advertised, the clients sends passwords in the plain.
 You can use `ignoreTLS` and `requireTLS` to change this behavior by explicitly enabling or disabling STARTTLS usage.